iyempissy/iyempissy.github.io/content/event/uni-gottingen copy/iddddddndex.md

 ---
-title: 'Examining the Relationship Between Privacy and Interpretability in Graph Machine Learning'
+title: 'Navigating the Privacy Maze: Examining the Dark Side of Model Explanations-'

-event: 'TUDelft, Netherlands'
+event: 'University of Göttingen'
 event_url: ''

-location: 'TUDelft, Netherlands'
+location: 'University of Göttingen, Germany'
 address:
   street: ''
-  city: Delft
+  city: Göttingen
   region: ''
   postcode:
-  country: Netherlands
+  country: Germany

-summary: Privacy vs Interpretability tradeoff in Graph Machine Learning.
+summary: Exploring the privacy risks associated with model explanations.
-abstract: "Model explanations offer valuable insights into the reasoning behind a model's predictions and build users' trust.
-However, they also carry the potential of inadvertently revealing sensitive information.
-In this talk, we will explore the privacy risks associated with model explanations in graph neural networks (GNNs), which are powerful machine learning models for graph structured data.
-We will discuss the trade-offs between model accuracy, interpretability, and privacy, focusing on our proposed attacks for extracting private graphs through feature explanations.
-In addition, we will explore how the different classes of model explanation methods for GNNs leak varying degrees of information in reconstructing the private graph.
-By examining these trade-offs, we will highlight the challenges and opportunities in achieving a balance between them."
+abstract: 'In this seminar, we will explore the privacy risks associated with model explanations in graph neural networks (GNNs), which are powerful machine learning models for structured data.
+While model explanations provide valuable insights and enhance user trust, they also carry the potential of inadvertently revealing sensitive information.
+We will discuss the trade-offs between accuracy, interpretability, and privacy, focusing on our proposed method for extracting private graphs through feature explanations.
+By examining these trade-offs, we will highlight the challenges and opportunities in achieving a balance between them.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-02-08T13:00:00Z'
+date: '2023-08-03T13:00:00Z'
 # date_end: '2030-06-01T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2024-02-08T00:00:00Z'
+publishDate: '2023-08-02T00:00:00Z'

 authors: []
 tags: []